gnawme/game-of-life/README.md

 - Supports random [soups](https://conwaylife.com/wiki/Soup#Soup_search) via the `--random` command line option.
 - For pattern files, adaptively reduces the tiling size (from the nominal 16x16) in powers of 2 increments to support patterns up to 640x360.
 - Colorizes the cell [transitions](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) rather than just showing live or dead.
+- Cell colors can be configured via JSON
+- Display parameters (screen size, tile size) can be configured via JSON.

 ![Colorized Pulsar pattern](pulsar.png "Colorized pulsar")